eirture/tcp-proxy/README.md

 $ go get github.com/eirture/tcp-proxy/cmd/tcp-proxy
 ```

+Or clone the repo and execute the `make install` command.
 You can also download binary executor from [release page](https://github.com/eirture/tcp-proxy/releases).

 ## Usage